ravalv/Replit_Chat/replit.md

 - Data tables with sorting, filtering, and export capabilities
 - Session timeout warnings with countdown timers
 - Metric cards for financial KPI display
+- **Drill-down data visualization**: Initial responses show text only with interactive "View as Table" and "View as Chart" buttons for on-demand data visualization

 ### Backend Architecture